Weaving Guide

 See poplin shirts

-Oxford is a so-called "grain" fabric with a less precise weave than poplin.
-Often, the weft yarn is colored while the warp yarn is white, which gives the fabric its "checkered" appearance.
-Robust but soft and easy to care for, oxford is the material of the most casual shirts.
+Oxford is a “grain” fabric with a slightly coarser weave than poplin.
+Typically, the weft yarn is colored while the warp remains white, giving the fabric its characteristic checkered appearance.
+Robust yet soft and easy to maintain, Oxford is ideal for casual shirts.

 See oxford shirts